-Preschoolers begin to print or copy familiar symbols and letters, especially those found in their own names.
-They draw lines, shapes or pictures and explain who or what they represent.
+make continuous marks to print or copy familiar with writing tools or symbols and letters, especially those found in handprints on paper.
+They begin to experiment their own names.
+They with drawing letter-like draw lines, shapes or forms and doodling pictures and explain who representations of an or what they represent. object or person.